igeorge0902/Gateway/dalogin/README.md

 - RESTful service methods that passes the DAO objects to the controller
 - RESTful controller layer to provide HTTP methods
 - TOMCAT 7 or GlassFish 4 servlet container as middleware component (Tomcat with crossContext enabled (required))
-- APACHE httpd 2.2 server with mod_jk connector to front TOMCAT or GlassFish with AJP (optional for load-balancing)
+- APACHE httpd 2.2 server with mod_jk connector to front TOMCAT or GlassFish with AJP (optional for load-balancing, otherwise you are supposed to use a webserver to properly access the header fields)

 Configured to run on SSL only, which is required as right now the iOS part is configured to use Certificate Authority (CA) -> https://blog.httpwatch.com/2013/12/12/five-tips-for-using-self-signed-ssl-certificates-with-ios/)